 I don't yet have a name for the Assembler language program-thingy I'm doing so I'm just going to refer to it as Assembler (giev suggestions!) for the time being.
 Cool?
 Cool.

 As mentioned in a previous post, I'm taking time out from my commercial software and am instead working on fun little projects.
 Clearly, our definition of the word fun differs greatly.

 I wrote a Turing program a long time ago and recently it occurred to me that I could get a more advanced version by essentially emulating a CPU.
 The Turing machine is pretty much what that is.
 In this case, I'd be going with a Motorola 68000.
 Because it's lovely, and because it seems simple enough as compared to the nightmares that are the x86 and x68 architectures.
-Bear in mind that I don't really know much about assembler/assembler other than tinkerings back in the late 1990s.
+Bear in mind that I don't really know much about assembler/assembly other than tinkerings back in the mid-to-late 1990s.

 Most of the time so far has been spent creating a lexer (syntax highlighter) for Scintilla.
 Being a .NET OOP guy and working with Scintilla.NET (which doesn't attempt to really refactor anything), its API is a complete mess.
 So it took me quite a while to get highlighting happening, and it's still not done.
 Thankfully there's a project called ScintillaNET-Kitchen that helps out.

 I haven't gone for a multi-document interface or anything that you'd find in more complete IDEs - how do I even know if this project will work satisfactorily?
 Hell, saying that, I've (partly!) made it possible to switch in new CPUs.
 I think that itself is a bit much and so don't currently plan on fully adding support for such a feature.
 Hmm...
 I could also create a chipset with multiple chips...?
 No - NO. Stop right there.